skrattaren/apf.rst/apf.rst

   – and they *did* write things down."

   This could well be the Nac Mac Feegle clan from "`Carpe Jugulum`_".
-The lake they settled at wasn't actually named but, looking at the "`Lancre Mapp`_", it certainly is long.
+The lake they settled at wasn't actually named but, looking at the **Lancre Mapp**, it certainly is long.
 And they do indeed write things down: "We of the Nac Mac Feegle are a simple folk, but we write verra comp-lic-ated documents".